RachanaAdusumilli95/Analyzing-Amazon-Reviews-using-Text-Analytics/README.md

 Project Overview:
 1. Extracted the reviewText and overall fields from the file.
 We are working with only two files.
 2. Performed these steps as part of pre-processing: lowercasing and removing punctuation.
-Computeed IDF of all words in these reviews.
+Computed IDF of all words in these reviews.
 Reported the top 20 words and bottom 20 words, based on IDF, with their IDF scores for the top 10000 reviws.
 3. Used Spacy to perform sentence detection.
 Each line has a review ID (i.e., line number from the file) and the sentence itself, this was done on top 10 reviews
 4. Performed word tokenization, lemmatization, part-of-speech tagging using Spacy by giving a review ID (i.e., line number from the file), token (i.e. word), lemma, and POS tag for each Line.
 5. Took the first 1000 review texts and created an LDA model with 10 topics by using gensim.
 Identified the top 50 words.